Equivariant toric geometry and Euler-Maclaurin formulae: Preliminaries

 For a cone $\sig_E \in \Sig_P$ associated to a face $E$ of $P$, the corresponding orbit closure $V_{\sig_E}$ can be identified with the toric variety $X_E$, with corresponding lattice polytope defined as follows (cf. \cite{CLS}[Prop.3.2.9]): translate $P$ by a vertex $m_0$ of $E$ so that the origin is a vertex of $E_0:=E-m_0$; while this translation by $m_0$ does not change $\Sigma_P$ or $X_P$, $E_0$ is now a full-dimensional polytope in $Span(E_0)$.
 So $E_0$ is a full-dimensional lattice polytope relative to $Span(E_0) \cap M$, and $X_E$ is the associated toric variety.

-With the above notations, the {\it divisor $D_P$ of the polytope $P$} is defined as: \be D_P:=\sum_{F} c_F D_F, \ee where $F$ runs over the collection of facets of $P$ and $D_F$ is the torus-invariant divisor corresponding to the ray $\rho_F$.
+With the above notations, the is defined as: \be D_P:=\sum_{F} c_F D_F, \ee where $F$ runs over the collection of facets of $P$ and $D_F$ is the torus-invariant divisor corresponding to the ray $\rho_F$.
 Then $D_P$ is a torus-invariant Cartier divisor on $X_P$, which is ample and basepoint free (e.g., see \cite{CLS}[Prop.6.1.10]).
 Hence $X_P$ is a {projective} variety.

-\begin{rem} The above construction also works for $P\subset M_\bR$ a full-dimensional lattice {\it polyhedron} as in \cite{CLS}[Def.7.1.3].
+\begin{rem} The above construction also works for $P\subset M_\bR$ a full-dimensional lattice as in \cite{CLS}[Def.7.1.3].
+Here a polyhedron $P$ is the intersection of finitely many closed half-spaces. $P$ is called a lattice polyhedron, if its recession cone is a strongly convex rational polyhedral cone and the non-empty set of vertices of $P$ belongs to $M$.
+If $P$ is full-dimensional then it has a unique facet presentation as in \eqref{facet-presentation}.
 In this case, the toric variety $X_P$ has a fan $\Sig_P$ with full-dimensional convex support in the sense of \cite{CLS}[page 265] (see \cite{CLS}[Thm.7.1.6]).
-Then the toric divisor $D_P$ of the polyhedron $P$ is a basepoint free (hence, by \cite{CLS}[Thm.6.3.12], a {\it nef}) Cartier divisor (see \cite{CLS}[page 322 and Thm.7.2.2]).
+Then the toric divisor $D_P$ of the polyhedron $P$ as in \eqref{dp} is a basepoint free (hence, by \cite{CLS}[Thm.6.3.12], a ) Cartier divisor (see \cite{CLS}[page 322 and Thm.7.2.2]).
 Moreover, the toric variety $X_P$ is quasi-projective, and therefore semi-projective in the sense of \cite{CLS}[Prop.7.2.9]. \end{rem}